-- 3.09 Affordable, accessible, high quality ECEC increases equity in learning outcomes, reduces poverty, and creates a strong foundation for lifelong learning (McCuaig, Bertrand, and Shanker 2012).
+- 3.10 Affordable, accessible, high quality ECEC increases equity in learning outcomes, reduces poverty, and creates a strong foundation for lifelong learning (McCuaig, Bertrand, and Shanker 2012).
 It also improves labour force participation, particularly among women, and helps to boost household incomes.
 These benefits are shared by society and the economy as a whole.
-According to one recent analysis, every dollar the public spends expanding enrolment in early childhood education and care yields close to six dollars in economic benefits (Alexander et al. 2017). - 3.10 Quebec's child care model, which has now been in place for 20 years, offers ample evidence of the tremendous benefits and cost-effectiveness of this type of program.
+According to one recent analysis, every dollar the public spends expanding enrolment in early childhood education and care yields close to six dollars in economic benefits (Alexander et al. 2017). - 3.11 Quebec's child care model, which has now been in place for 20 years, offers ample evidence of the tremendous benefits and cost-effectiveness of this type of program.
 The government spends roughly 0.6 per cent of GDP on the program, which is equal to the average spending among advanced economies for early childhood education and care.
 In return, the labour force participation rate of women in Quebec has increased to 85 per cent, compared to 80 per cent elsewhere in Canada.
 The rate for mothers of children up to age five has increased to 80 per cent, compared to 71 per cent elsewhere in Canada.
-Furthermore, using 2008 data, it has been calculated that the total increase in revenue exceeded the total increase in expenditure by \$919 million (Fortin 2018). - 3.11 Unfortunately, since the election, Ontario's government has been moving in the opposite direction when it comes to child care.
-For example, the government has removed the cap on provincial funding for private child care, and cut funding for fee subsidies for low-income families.
-This is incredibly troubling given all the available evidence about the high cost of child care and the importance of supporting licensed, not-for-profit options as the best way of ensuring accessible, high quality care (Cleveland 2018; Mahoney 2018; Macdonald and Friendly 2017).
-The government has also proposed loosening regulations on carer-to-child ratios in unlicensed child care spaces, just a short time after these regulations were enhanced in response to
+Furthermore, using 2008 data, it has been calculated that the total increase in revenue exceeded the total increase in expenditure by \$919 million (Fortin 2018). - 3.12 Unfortunately, this government's ideological opposition to public services has put an abrupt end to the progress Ontario had been moving toward a more robust child care system.
+The government has removed the cap on provincial funding for private child care, and cut funding for fee subsidies for low-income families.
+This runs counter to all of the available evidence about the high cost of child care, and the importance of supporting licensed, not-for-profit options as the best way of ensuring accessible, high quality care (Cleveland 2018; Mahoney 2018; Macdonald and Friendly 2017).
+The government also loosened regulations on carer-to-child ratios in unlicensed child care spaces, just a short time after these regulations were enhanced in response to tragic deaths (Reddekopp 2018).